 What are some specific examples of the United States using its “voice and leadership” to influence council policy?

 In general, the council is dealing with many more country-specific situations now than it was before the United States took its seat in 2009.
 The council was not dealing with Iran before the United States joined, for example, but now there is a special rapporteur on the human rights situation in Iran.

 Another example is Sri Lanka, which had a very violent civil war that ended in 2009 and cost tens of thousands of civilian lives.
 In 2014, in part due to U.S. leadership, the Human Rights Council demanded accountability for abuses that were committed in connection to the war.
 The council has really pressed the Sri Lankan government to move forward on accountability and reconciliation.
 Since the United States joined, there has been a 180 degree change in approach.

-Jerry Fowler is the senior policy analyst for multilateral affairs at the Open Society Foundations.
+Until January 2020, Jerry Fowler Jr. was the senior policy analyst for multilateral affairs at the Open Society Foundations.